vespakoen/epi/README.md

 ## Why did you make this?

 Building an API is a tedious task, especially the index methods.
-EPI is here to help.
+Epi is here to help.

 ## What does it do?